mdp-toolkit/mdp-docs/source/tutorial_src/ch4_bimdp.rst

 Coroutine Decorator
 ===================
-For complex flow control (like in the DBN example) one sometimes needs a node that keeps track of the current status in the execution.
-The standard pattern for this is to implement a state machine, which requires some boilerplate code.
-Python on the other hand also supports continuations in coroutines.
-A coroutine is very similar to a generator function, but the `yield` statement returns a value (i.e. the coroutine receives a value).
-Coroutine might be difficult to grasp at first, but they are well documented on the web.
-Most importantly coroutines allow a very natural implementation of the state machine pattern.
+For complex flow control (like in the DBN example) one might need a node that keeps track of the current status in the execution.
+The standard pattern for this is to implement a state machine, which would require some boilerplate code.
+Python on the other hand supports so called continuations via coroutines.
+A coroutine is very similar to a generator function, but the `yield` statement returns a value (i.e., the coroutine is receiving a value).
+Coroutines might be difficult to grasp, but they are well documented on the web.
+Most importantly, coroutines can be a very elegenat implementation of the state machine pattern.

-Using a couroutine in a BiNode to represent a state machine would require some boilerplate code.
-However, BiMDP provides a special function decorator to do this work for you, making it very convenient to use coroutines.
-It is for example used in the `gradnewton` and `binetdbn` examples.
+Using a couroutine in a BiNode for a state machine would normally still require some boilerplate code.
+Therefore BiMDP provides a special function decorator to eliminate this effort, making it even more convenient to use coroutines.
+This is demonstrated in the `gradnewton` and `binetdbn` examples.
 For example decorating the `_execute` method can be done like this:
 ::

     @bimdp.binode_coroutine(["b", "c"])